Who are the main contenders to be the next pope?

 Cardinal Pierbattista Pizzaballa, 60

-From Italy, Pizzaballa is the Latin Patriarch of Jerusalem where he has lived since being ordained as a priest at 25 years old.
+From Italy, Pizzaballa is the Latin Patriarch of Jerusalem, where he has lived since being ordained as a priest at 25 years old.

 Pope Francis appointed him as cardinal in 2023.